Did you know it’s possible to have JUST as healthy (if not healthier) of a pregnancy in your 30s and 40s as it is in your 20s?

 I realize this might be totally overwhelming at first, but as you settle in and begin to understand your body differently, it won’t be.
-Two more TV segments are coming in the next few weeks to break this down further and to guide you to greater understanding and empowerment.
+There are two more TV segments coming in the next few weeks to break this down further and to guide you to greater understanding and empowerment.

 My final message is one that goes way beyond hope.
 I have witnessed dozens of women who otherwise could not get pregnant, who now have healthy babies and thriving families.
 You can too.